Roofing SEO Guide (How to Rank Online in 2021)

 3rd Party Websites

 You should never pay for links in order to avoid Google penalty but you should seek out links from existing connections.
 For example, if you sponsor a local little league team, ask them to link to your website from their own.
-The same is true of local chambers of commerce, other contractors who can vouge for your credibility and even local government websites.
+The same is true of local chambers of commerce, other contractors who can vouge for your credibility, and even local government websites.
 Each link you get from these 3rd parties should represent a vote of confidence to Google and help your website rank.
 Be sure to mention to your network that the rel=sponsored link attribute is recommended by Google.

 Reviews & Reputation

 Links are not the only aspect of off-page SEO.
 Another factor is reputation.
 We spoke about Google My Business reviews contributing to prominence, and the same is true of other review platforms.
-Whether it is Yelp, HomeAdvisor, or Facebook, reviews and reputation matters for local roofers.
+Whether it is Yelp, HomeAdvisor, or Facebook, reviews and reputation matter for local roofers.
 It’s not difficult to understand why it matters in general, but as it pertains specifically to SEO, some people get confused.
 Every user-generated review on any platform serves as branded signaling to Google.
 When they notice real people engaging with your brand online, it influences your ranking indirectly.

 Conclusion: Why Should Roofers Listen to Serpmatic?

 Whether or not you listen to Sermpatic about SEO for roofers is a personal choice.
 We are not asking you to listen to us.
-We created this guide for roofers who want to learn more about search engine optimization and how they can rank effective on Google and Google Maps.
-SEO is one of the most beneficial methods for lead generation in 2020 and it would be a disservice for us not to help local contractors achieve success.
+We created this guide for roofers who want to learn more about search engine optimization and how they can rank effectively on Google and Google Maps.
+SEO is one of the most beneficial methods for lead generation in 2021 and it would be a disservice for us not to help local contractors achieve success.
 Lots of SEO methods can be performed by novices without spending a dime.
 While you may decide to hire an SEO company to take your online presence to the next level, this guide was created with DIY roofing marketers in mind.
 SEO can be overwhelming but this guide should help you get started today.